Brandon Sproat: Amateur career

 In 2022, Sproat pitched 106 1/3 innings, while recording a 9-4 record, and a 3.41 ERA, while striking out 134 batters.
 For his performance he was named second-team All-SEC.
 Sproat was drafted by the New York Mets in the 3rd round of the 2022 Major League Baseball draft, but did not sign and returned to Florida.
 However in 2023, Sproat somewhat struggled after pitching to a 4.66 ERA.

 Professional career

+New York Mets

-Sproat was selected by the New York Mets in the 2nd round, with the 56th overall selection, of the 2023 Major League Baseball draft.
-On July 14, 2023, Sproat signed with the Mets.
+The New York Mets selected Sproat in the second round, with the 56th overall selection, of the 2023 Major League Baseball draft; he signed with the Mets on July 14, 2023.

-On July 2, 2024, he was announced to be on the roster for the 2024 All-Star Futures Game.
+On July 2, 2024, Sproat was announced to be on the roster for the 2024 All-Star Futures Game.
+In his first professional season, he compiled a 7-4 record and 3.40 ERA with 131 strikeouts in 116 1/3 innings pitched; his 24 appearances (23 starts) were split between the High-A Brooklyn Cyclones, Double-A Binghamton Rumble Ponies, and Triple-A Syracuse Mets.
+Following the season, Sproat was selected as New York's Minor League Player of the Year.

 Sproat began the 2025 season with the Triple-A Syracuse Mets, where he posted an 8-6 record and 4.24 ERA with 113 strikeouts across 26 appearances (25 starts).
 On September 7, 2025, the Mets selected Sproat's contract, adding him to their active roster.
-He debuted the same day as the starting pitcher against the Cincinnati Reds, pitching for 6 innings and striking out 7 in a 2–3 loss.
+He debuted the same day as the starting pitcher against the Cincinnati Reds, pitching six innings and striking out seven in a 2–3 loss.
+Sproat made four starts for New York during his rookie campaign, posting an 0-2 record and 4.79 ERA with 17 strikeouts across 20 2/3 innings pitched.

+Milwaukee Brewers

+On January 21, 2026, the Mets traded Sproat and Jett Williams to the Milwaukee Brewers in exchange for Freddy Peralta and Tobias Myers.
+On May 13, he recorded his first career win, allowing three runs over 5 1/3 innings against the San Diego Padres.
+On June 23, Sproat logged a career–high 10 strikeouts and six scoreless innings during a 2–0 victory over the Cincinnati Reds.
+On August 4, the Brewers optioned Sproat to the Triple-A Nashville Sounds after a game against the Pittsburgh Pirates where Sproat pitched three innings, allowed five hits and four earned runs, walked two batters, and struck out four.
+Sproat's season ERA at the time was 5.27 with a record of 3–7.
+He pitched the first three innings of a no-hitter against the Norfolk Tides on August 23, striking out five batters, as part of a seven-inning doubleheader.
+He was relieved by Tate Kuehner, who closed out the 2–0 Nashville win.